P2GX/phenoboard/book/src/introduction.md

 to help curate cohorts of individuals with rare genetic disease using the [GA4GH Phenopacket Schema](https://phenopacket-schema.readthedocs.io/en/latest/).

+## Download
+Installers for Mac, Windows, and Linux are available from the [Releases](https://github.com/P2GX/phenoboard/releases) page of the GitHub [repository](https://github.com/P2GX).

 ## Background
 Phenoboard is designed to curate cohorts of individuals with heritable diseases for the HPO project.